oleksandrsirenko/cloud-native-foundations/exercises/python-helloworld/flask_app_exercise.md

 - The `/status` endpoint should return a response similar to this example: `result: OK - healthy`
 - The `/metrics` endpoint should return a response similar to this example: `data: {UserCount: 140, UserCountActive: 23}`

-Feel free to check the [solution video](https://www.youtube.com/watch?v=Kj_hGnViybg) where detailed operations are demonstrated.

 ## Exercise 1.2: Application Logging

 Logging is a core factor in increasing the visibility and transparency of an application.
 When in troubleshooting or debugging scenarios, it is paramount to pin-point the functionality that impacted the service.
 This exercise will focus on bringing the logging capabilities to an application.